 Simplicity

 Backend frameworks have a reputation for being harder to grasp.
 While subjective, this opinion has a grain of truth to it.
 Backend processes happen behind the scenes.
 They aren’t as easily demonstrable as front-end processes, and thus can not be easily intuited.
-Laravel’s simple syntaxis and extensive use of plain PHP are a nice change of pace and a great opportunity for aspiring backend developers.
+Laravel’s simple syntax and extensive use of plain PHP are a nice change of pace and a great opportunity for aspiring backend developers.

 Security

 Laravel is often credited for data security.
 One of the contributing solutions is the Eloquent ORM.
-This object relational mapper is included in the package and adds another level of abstraction to the code.
+This object-relational mapper is included in the package and adds another level of abstraction to the code.
 It presents data as objects, making the data exchange safer and more efficient.
 Furthermore, Laravel can store passwords in encrypted form out of the box.
 Together with the overall sturdy build, this makes Laravel a safe and reliable technology.

 Time and Resource Efficiency